ThabisoM7/ShellCode-Project/README.md

-# ShellCode-Project
+# Shell Code

-WITH THE USE OF THE WINDOWS API, I HAVE LEARNT HOW TO EXECUTE MACHINE INSTRUCTION VIA THE EXECUTABLE FILE TO GAIN ARBITRARY READ AND WRITE PRIVELAGES
+WITH THE USE OF THE WINDOWS API AND METASPLOIT, I HAVE LEARNT HOW TO EXECUTE MACHINE INSTRUCTION VIA AN EXECUTABLE TO GAIN ARBITRARY READ AND WRITE PRIVELAGES

 **Shellcode** is a sequence of machine-level instructions that **perform specific actions** (e.g., launching a reverse shell, displaying a message, or spawning a process).